 Symptomatic persons Regardless of vaccination status, HCP with any signs or symptoms of COVID-19 should be prioritized for SARS-CoV-2 viral testing (and other respiratory viral testing, such as influenza, as indicated), even if the symptoms are mild.
 Positive viral tests (NAAT or antigen tests) in vaccinated HCP should not be attributed to the COVID-19 vaccine as vaccination does not affect the results of these tests.

-Post-exposure Testing is recommended for asymptomatic HCP after a high-risk occupational or after a community close-contact exposure to SARS-CoV-2, regardless of vaccination status.
+Post-exposure Testing is required for asymptomatic HCP after a high-risk occupational or community close-contact exposure to SARS-CoV-2 as outlined in Table 2.
+Work Restrictions for Asymptomatic HCP with Exposures (Quarantine).
 Testing also should be performed in response to a cluster of cases meeting the outbreak investigation threshold for hospitals in AFL 20-75.

-HCP that are unvaccinated or incompletely vaccinated are required to be tested at least once a week.
+HCP that are not up to date on COVID-19 vaccines (i.e., unvaccinated or fully vaccinated and booster-eligible but have not yet received their booster) are required to be tested at least once a week.

 HCF should have a plan to evaluate HCP with symptoms of possible COVID-19 illness.
 It is recommended that symptomatic HCP be evaluated by a clinician.
 Symptomatic HCP with compatible symptoms and no clear alternate diagnosis should be told to isolate at home pending clinical evaluation and testing.